ticky/mojibaka/README.md

 ### 🕵🏻‍♀️ `detectGenders`

 Returns a Boolean denoting whether the browser understands zero-width joiner gender modifiers (a Unicode 8.0 feature)

+### 📏 `detectScale`

+Returns the size of the emoji compared to text.
+Useful for compensating for size differences between different browser implementations.

 ## ⚠️ Caveats